DatabyClara/SQL_Carbon_Emissions_Analysis/README.md

 # Carbon Emissions Analysis Using SQL
 All SQL queries applied in this project are available in the "SQL_Queries.sql" section above.
 However, a small sample of SQL queries will be displayed at the end of this page.

 The dataset, sourced from [Nature.com](https://www.nature.com/articles/s41597-022-01178-9), contains emissions data from 2013 to 2017 for various products, industries, companies, and countries, categorized by lifecycle stage (upstream, operations, and downstream).
+The data was collected through the Carbon Disclosure Project (CDP), where companies voluntarily reported their PCFs in response to CDP's Climate Change Questionnaire.

 ### Tools & Languages:
 ![SQL](https://img.shields.io/badge/SQL-4479A1?style=for-the-badge&logo=sql&logoColor=white)